 But the “W. P. McLean” name originally was intended for another school.
 In 1935 the school district had been building junior high buildings on both Forest Park Boulevard and Seminary Drive.
 (The Prince Street mentioned in the clip disappeared when Seminary Drive was built between the school building and Rosemont Park.)
 The building on Seminary Drive originally was to be named “William Pinkney McLean Junior High School.”
 But the South Fort Worth Civic League protested the name, worried that the school’s athletes would be embarrassed by being called “Pinkeys.”
 So the “McLean” name went to the Forest Park Boulevard junior high, and the Seminary Drive school was named “Rosemont.”
 Apparently the civic league was not worried that the school’s athletes might be called “Roseys.”

-In 1955 Paschal High School, which had been in building C on Cannon Street, put on its traveling shoes and moved to the McLean building on Forest Park Boulevard as Technical High School moved from building D to building C on Cannon Street.
+In 1955 Paschal High School, which had been in building C on Cannon Avenue, put on its traveling shoes and moved to the McLean building on Forest Park Boulevard as Technical High School moved from building D to building C on Cannon Avenue.
 The 1936 McLean building was surrounded by new construction.

-Robert Lee Paschal died in 1958, possibly to avoid having to move again.
+Robert Lee Paschal died in 1958, possibly to avoid having to memorize all this history.

 G. North Side High School (1937), 2211 McKinley Avenue